Security issues with browser-based bitcoin wallets

 To gain a better understanding of the capabilities of browser extensions to attack browser based wallets, we tasked an engineer who had built the Casa browser extension to build a proof of concept extension that posed as something innocuous while actually being malicious.
 It took this engineer less than a day to come up with an extension that posed as a wallpaper library but was capable of replacing deposit addresses and scraping a variety of sensitive data that would be sent to a remote server for analysis.

-In the following clip Casa CEO, Jeremy Welch, demonstrates the malicious browser extension capturing bitcoin addresses and sending the data to a third-party server.
+In the following clip former Casa CEO Jeremy Welch demonstrates the malicious browser extension capturing bitcoin addresses and sending the data to a third-party server.

 In this clip Jeremy demonstrates the malicious browser extension modifying a receive address displayed in a wallet's web interface.